ydkn/pulumi-k0s/README.md

 ## Configuration

-The following configuration points are available:
+The following provider configuration options are available:

-- `k0s:skipDowngradeCheck` - Do not check if a downgrade would be performed.
+- `skipDowngradeCheck` - Do not check if a downgrade would be performed.
-- `k0s:noDrain` - Do not drain nodes before upgrades/updates.
+- `noDrain` - Do not drain nodes before upgrades/updates.